 Most broadcast facilities have an engineering department or service and an IT department or service which are separate.
 There is often a fuzzy line between what machines belong strictly to engineering and what belongs to IT.
 There are several different systems that have network interfaces but are not generally considered computers and fall squarely in the engineering department.
-These include such equipment as transmitters, satellite receivers, EAS machines, IP based audio routers and audio consoles and IP audio CODECS.
+These include such equipment as transmitters, satellite receivers, EAS machines, IP-based audio routers and audio consoles, and IP audio CODECS.
 In many cases, windows based automation systems and servers also fall under the responsibility of the engineering department.

-As the recent incidents of network intrusions into vulnerable EAS machines shows, after installation, steps must be taken to secure networked equipment from malicious or accidental intrusions.
+As the recent incidents of network intrusions into vulnerable EAS machines show, after installation, steps must be taken to secure networked equipment from malicious or accidental intrusions.
 The aforementioned EAS intrusion was bad but it could have been much worse.

 Every unauthorized network access incident falls somewhere on this plain.
-An unauthorized network intrusion can be as simple as somebody using the wrong computer and gaining access to back end equipment.
-It can also be the hacker or cracker from a foreign country attempting to breach a fire wall.
+An unauthorized network intrusion can be as simple as somebody using the wrong computer and gaining access to back-end equipment.
+It can also be the hacker or cracker from a foreign country attempting to breach a firewall.

 Basic network security falls into these categories: